Harmelodic/harmelodic.github.io/docs/software-engineering/backend/java-memory-management.md

 You can even connect via a [JMX](https://en.wikipedia.org/wiki/Java_Management_Extensions) connection, if you're running a remote JVM application (e.g. a service running on a server or in a container).
-You can enable JMX on your application by setting the following JVM flags:
+You can enable JMX on your application by setting the following JVM flags (values set as if you're connecting to a Java application running in a container in a Kubernetes Pod, you might need different values for a different environment setup):

 - `-Dcom.sun.management.jmxremote` - To enable JMX
 - `-Dcom.sun.management.jmxremote.port=9010` - To expose JMX on port 9010.